rflandau/Orv/implementations/slims/PACKETS.md

 ### Payload

-1. *service*:  name of the service to be registered
+1. *service* (**string**):  name of the service to be registered
     - example: "SSH"
-2. *address* address the service is bound to.
+2. *address* (**any**): address the service is bound to.
 Only populated from leaf to parent
     - example: "172.1.1.54:22"
     - example: "20"
     - example: "rorylandau.com"
-3. *stale*: after how much time without a heartbeat is this service eligible for pruning.
+3. *stale* (**Go time**): after how much time without a heartbeat is this service eligible for pruning.
 Services may be pruned lazily and thus may survive longer than their stale time.
 Actual implementation is left up to the VK.
 Services are only guaranteed to *not* be pruned while within their stale time.
     - example:"1m5s45ms"

 ## REGISTER_ACCEPT